-We grouped the PC scores for tenrecs and golden moles separately so that we could estimate the diversity of each Family and then compare the two groups (Figure [fig:flow]).
+We grouped the PC scores for tenrecs and golden moles separately so that we could estimate the diversity of each family and then compare the two groups (Figure [fig:flow]).
 We compared morphological diversity in two ways.
 First, we used non parametric multivariate analysis of variance to test whether tenrecs and golden moles occupied significantly different positions within the morphospaces defined by the PC axes that accounted for 95% of the overall variation in the data .
-A significant difference between the two Families would indicate that they have unique morphologies which do not overlap.
+A significant difference between the two families would indicate that they have unique morphologies which do not overlap.
 Second, we compared morphological diversity within tenrecs to the diversity within golden moles.

+Morphological diversity (variation in form) is more commonly referred to as morphological disparity (Foote1997).
+There are many different methods for measuring disparity.
+Calculations based on summary (principal component) axes of shape variation are popular (Ruta2013, Foth2012, Brusatte2008, Wainwright2007) while other methods include calculating disparity directly from Procrustes shape variables (Zelditch2012) or rate-based approaches which depend on phylogenetic branching patterns (e.g. Price2013, Price2010, OMeara2006).
+There is no single best method of measuring disparity (Ciampaglio2001) and each method makes different assumptions which are appropriate for different situations.
+Therefore, for clarity, we have chosen to measure variation in physical form using a clear, easily-interpretable method which captures variation in morphological diversity.

-We define morphological diversity as the mean Euclidean distance (sum of squared differences) between each species and its Family centroid (Figure [fig:centroids]).
-This is summarised in the equation below where n is the number of species in the Family, i is the number of PC axes and c is the average PC score for each axis (the centroid).
+We define morphological diversity as the mean Euclidean distance (sum of squared differences) between each species and its family centroid (Figure [fig:centroids]).
+This is summarised in the equation below where n is the number of species in the family, i is the number of PC axes and c is the average PC score for each axis (the centroid).

 Diversity=Σ(PCni-PCci)2n